At 91, after life as a pharmacist then 15 years as a grocery bagger, Chuck Elvig is finally retiring

 He started out at “$9-something an hour” as a courtesy clerk, and retired on Thursday at “I think $12.80 an hour.”

-He and his wife, June, had done OK when they sold the family pharmacy in Brainerd, Minnesota., and from investments in stock and bonds, and from when they sold their 45-acre hobby farm for real estate development.
+He and his wife, June, had done OK when they sold the family pharmacy in Brainerd, Minnesota, and from investments in stock and bonds, and from when they sold their 45-acre hobby farm for real estate development.

 They moved to the Northwest in 2000 because their three grown children live here.